Furlough Scheme extended (again) with the JSS delayed

 For claims relating to periods after 1 November 2020, you will only be able to increase the amount of your claim if you amend the claim within 28 calendar days after the month the claim relates to, unless this falls on a weekend and then it is the next working day.

-Full guidance on the CJRS extension will be published on 10 November 2020.
+Full guidance on the CJRS extension was published on 10 November 2020.

-HMRC has stated that claims can be made from Wednesday 11 November.
+HMRC stated that claims could be made from Wednesday 11 November 2020.

 It now seems that furloughed staff who are serving a redundancy notice period, unlike the earlier versions of the scheme, will not be eligible to use the scheme to fund their wages and salaries during the notice period even if they were currently on furlough.